DON’T WORSHIP IN VAIN

-This is why Paul admonishes, “So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths, which are a shadow of things to come, but the substance is of Christ.”
+Therefore, Paul admonishes, “So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths, which are a shadow of things to come, but the substance is of Christ.”
 (Col. 2:16-17 NKJV).

 The Lord Jesus clearly pointed out to the Samaritan woman that “God is Spirit, and those who

 worship Him must worship in spirit and truth.”
 (John 4:24 NKJV).

 God wants us to worship Him in spirit, not in the flesh, and in truth, not according to any form or image of God; for God is a Spirit.

 God is without a physical body.
 He is not material.
 He is not an abstract force.
 He is absolutely free from all limitations of time and space, and cannot be confined, contained or localized in any temple, church or denomination (Acts 7:48, 17:25).

 Like the Samaritans and the Athenians, many people today are worshipping the God they do not really know (John 4:22, Acts 17:22-23).

 The revelation of God’s person, nature or character is very crucial to your worship of God!

 The quality of your worship or service to God is determined by your depth of revelation of God.
 You cannot worship God acceptably without knowing, accepting or believing Jesus’ revelation and teaching about the true person, nature and character of God.

 Unfortunately, many believers today are still seeking to worship God according to the incomplete or imperfect revelations of God given in the Old Testament.